medcomdk/MedCom-FHIR-Communication/docs/index.md

 # 1. Introduction to Governance for MedCom FHIR®© Messaging

+On this page you can find information about how MedCom has profiled the [HL7 FHIR®© Messaging Framework](http://hl7.org/fhir/R4/messaging.html) to work in a Danish context.

+Governance for MedCom HL7 FHIR®© Messaging describes the basic ruleset of how MedCom Messages shall be exchanged in the Danish Healthcare Messaging Network.

+The Danish ruleset is based on both the ruleset for the Danish VANS Network, the Danish profiling of FHIR messaging and the general HL7 FHIR®© Communication Rules for FHIR Messaging.

+These “MedCom FHIR®© Messaging Governance rules” are intended to clarify the use of MedCom’s FHIR messages for the health and social area.
+Formerly these kind of rules for other MedCom Messaging paradigms were known as ”Syntax & Communication Rules”.

+It is the intention that the “MedCom FHIR®© Messaging Governance rules” together with MedCom’s standards for the individual messages form the full and sufficient basis for implementing MedCom’s healthcare messages.

+The governance rules must thus be able to function as “chief judge”, where there is doubt about the practical application of MedCom’s FHIR messages.

+The “Governance for MedCom FHIR®© Messaging” ensures a uniform use of MedCom’s FHIR messages to the health and social domains in Denmark.

+In the following we follow a top-down approach by initially addressing shipping over the Network Layer and its ruleset, then the logistics for MedCom FHIR Messaging and lastly the basic ruleset of how to compose a MedCom FHIR message.

 What you will find here is, how MedCom has profiled the HL7 FHIR®© Messaging Framework to work in a Danish context.

 Governance for MedCom HL7 FHIR®© Messaging is the basic ruleset of how MedCom Messages must be exhanged in the Danish Healthcare Messaging Network.